jos-h20/meal_tracker_angular2/readme.md

 * Type in "npm install".
 * Type in "bower install".
 * If globals are needed, install for gulp, bower, and sass.
-- npm install gulp -g
-- npm install bower -g
+- npm install bower gulp -g
 - gem install sass
 * After bower finishes installing, type "gulp build".
 * When gulp has finished, type "gulp serve";